 Just for some perspective, if we invested that £4,617 each year, after ten years we would have around £66,022 (assuming an average market rate of 7%).

-It would be most logical to get rid of the MX-5 (apologises to the boyfriend).
-It’s kind of an impractical car being only a two seater, and it’s a lot older than the Yeti so it more likely to need work doing on it soon.
+It would be most logical to get rid of the MX-5 (apologizes to the boyfriend).
+It’s kind of an impractical car being only a two-seater, and it’s a lot older than the Yeti so it more likely to need work doing on it soon.